 How to use pills:

 It's actually not as difficult as you may have heard or imagined.
-It involves taking just one TINY tablet daily at around (not exactly) the same time
+It involves taking just one TINY tablet daily at around (not exactly) the same time.

 Inside most of the popular brands of pills in Nigeria, you will find 28 pills in a pack (eg. Levofem) while some brands have 21 pills.
 The first 21 tablets contain very low doses of two female hormones-an estrogen and progestogen that work together to prevent pregnancy, while the remaining 7 tablets usually contain iron (and always have a different color from the first 21 pills).
 The iron pills are not contraceptives but are there to help with blood building during your menses and to make it easy for you to count 7 days before you start your next pack.
 Your period will come during these 7 days and you should start another pack of pills the day after you take the last tablet in the pack as your body has 'rested' for 7 days, so no need to delay.